nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 location = "Giza, Egypt"
 ```

-> Remember to restart your `nym-mix-node` process in order for the new description to be propagated.
+> Remember to restart your `nym-mixnode` process in order for the new description to be propagated.

 ## Running your Mix Node